brianbatesactual/OSAI-Demo/README.md

 ```

 This will:
-- Wait for Vatrix (FastAPI) to become available
 - Wait for Vatrix Gateway to become available
 - Push a synthetic 384-dim vector to Qdrant
 - Search and return the result